2015-2016 BOUNDARY REVIEW PROCESS

 (NOTE: The district would not formally adopt a firm boundary for Hunt this year due to potential shifts in enrollment patterns over the next several years.
 However, examining the area now will provide the community with a general idea of Hunt's potential boundary area and how it could affect surrounding schools.)

 Wainwright, formerly an elementary school serving grades K-5, closed in 2012 during the Great Recession and state budget cuts.
 Construction on a new Wainwright -- to serve grades 4-8 -- began in August 2015.

 When Wainwright reopens, nearby Whittier Elementary School will become Whittier Primary School and serve grades Preschool-3.
-Both schools are located in the City of Fircrest, but the changes will affect boundaries for surrounding elementary and middle schools.
+Both schools are located in the City of Fircrest, but the changes will affect boundaries for surrounding at least nine elementary and middle schools.

-During these few summer months leading up to the public boundary review process, an internal technical team will examine enrollment data and trends to determine which schools will be affected by boundary adjustments.
+During summer 2015, a district technical team examined the most recent enrollment data and trends to determine which schools will be affected by boundary adjustments.
+Those schools: Arlington, DeLong, Edison, Whittier, Geiger, Manitou, Franklin, Mason, Truman.

 analyze enrollment and residencyinformation.
 The committee's work will lead to a recommendation for